moyukapp/moyuk-docs/docs/terms.md

 ## Account

 1. You must be at least 13 years old to use our service.
-If you are under 18 years old, you must have your parent or guardian’s permission to use our service and accept these Terms on your behalf.
+If you are under 18 years old, you must have your parent or guardian's permission to use our service and accept these Terms on your behalf.
-2. You must not share your account with anyone else or use anyone else’s account.
+2. You must not share your account with anyone else or use anyone else's account.
 3. You are responsible for keeping your account secure and confidential.
 We cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
 4. You must notify us immediately if you suspect any unauthorized access or activity on your account.
 5. We reserve the right to suspend or terminate your account with or without notice.